Beyond Tomorrow (TV series)

-Beyond Tomorrow is an Australian television series produced by Beyond Television Productions.
+Beyond Tomorrow is an Australian science and technology television series produced by Beyond Television Productions.
 It began airing in 1981 as Towards 2000, then in 1985 was renamed Beyond 2000, a name the show kept until its cancellation in 1999.
 It then started airing again in 2005 with the name Beyond Tomorrow.

 Towards 2000 and Beyond 2000

 Towards 2000 debuted on the ABC in 1981 as a half-hour show dedicated to showcasing developments and inventions in science and technology.
 Original presenters were Jeffrey Watson, Sonia Humphrey and David Flatman.
 There were four series of the program (1981, 82, 83 and 84) and it was a popular and high rating success on the national broadcaster.
 After production finished on the 4th series, the ABC decided not to continue with Towards 2000, and instead started up a new science program, named Quantum, under the newly appointed Dick Gilling from BBCTV.

 The Towards 2000 reporters then spoke with Ted Thomas, General Manager of ATN 7, who agreed that his network could start a new hour long production and name it Beyond 2000, airing until 1993 when it was picked up by Network Ten, airing until 1999.
-Beyond 2000 was also broadcast internationally, airing on the Discovery Channel in the United States and Canada, on RTÉ in the Republic of Ireland, and on the satellite channel Sky News in Europe and on TV One in New Zealand.
+Beyond 2000 was also broadcast internationally, airing on the Discovery Channel in the United States and Canada, on RTÉ in the Republic of Ireland, and on the satellite channel Sky News in Europe and on TVNZ in New Zealand.
 An American-produced version of the show also aired on the Discovery Channel in 1992, with an American presenter (Henry Tenenbaum, presently an anchor/reporter for television station KRON San Francisco) used for the studio segments.
 An American version entitled Beyond Tomorrow was hosted by newsman Dave Marash and aired in the early years of the Fox television network.

 Fourteen series of Towards/Beyond 2000 were produced, with the last being made in 1999 as a one-off, after a production break of about four years.
-At this point, the rising cost of producing the series, coupled with increased competition from other science and technology shows forced the closure of the program.
+At this point, the rising cost of producing the series, coupled with increased competition from other science and technology shows forced the cancellation of the show.

 A Beyond 2000 website was published by the same company between 1999 and 2003.
 This provided science and technology news, as well as video clips from the old TV shows.
 The website was eliminated in a round of company-wide budget cuts that reflected a general downturn in the Australian media industry at the time.